Fiat Ducato: Ram ProMaster

 The panel van configuration is available in all sizes, while the chassis-cab and cut-away configurations are offered only in 136 in and 159 in wheelbases.
 The window van is available only in the 159 in wheelbase and 99 in roof height.

 For the 2019 model year, the ProMaster received a new front fascia, replacing the crosshair grille with a new "RAM"-lettered front grille.
 The 3.0L EcoDiesel inline four-cylinder (I4) turbodiesel engine was also discontinued, leaving the 3.6L Pentastar V6 gasoline engine with variable valve timing (VVT) as the only engine choice for the ProMaster.
 The previously optional five-inch Uconnect 3 touchscreen radio was made standard equipment to comply with the Federal Motor Vehicle Safety Standards (FMVSS) requiring that all vehicles with GVWR of 10000 lb or less manufactured after April 2018 provide a rearview camera.

 At the 2020 Work Truck Show in Indianapolis, Indiana, Ram introduced the 2021 model year ProMaster with new features.
 A 9.2-inch digital rearview mirror with a rear camera is available as an option.
 New safety features include blind spot monitoring (BLIS) with rear cross-path detection and a forward collision warning system (FCWS) with emergency brake assist.
 LED interior lighting for the interior courtesy and ambient interior lighting is also available.

 For the 2023 model year, the Ram ProMaster received a second facelift to match the styling of the other post-facelift models.

 In early 2024, the Ram ProMaster EV was unveiled.
-This electric vehicle is equipped with a 110 kWh battery and a 270 hp motor (see also the "Electric versions" section below).
+This electric vehicle is equipped with a 110 kWh battery and a 270 hp motor.